King Warrior Magician Lover: The Four Masculine Archetypes

 Ultimately, the goal of both models is the same: to individuate and converge in the Center—to arrive at the Self.

-The Masculine and Feminine Psyche
+The Masculine and Feminine Psyche in Archetypal Psychology

-While Moore and Gillette’s work focused on the masculine psyche, in his lectures, Moore explained that with a few modifications, this model extends to the feminine psyche too.
+While Moore and Gillette’s work focused on the masculine psyche, in his lectures, Moore explained that with a few modifications, this model extends to the feminine psyche, too.

 For example, in the feminine psyche, the King archetype is replaced with the Queen as the organizing principle.